 As always, see a podiatrist as he or she will assist in finding a regimen that suits you.
 A podiatrist can also prescribe you any needed medication.

-If you have any questions, please feel free to contact our office located in Somerset, NJ.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Causes Symptoms and Treatment for Poor Circulation in the Feet
+If you have any questions please feel free to contact our office located in Somerset, NJ.
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Causes, Symptoms, and Treatment of Poor Blood Circulation in the Feet

 If you have any questions, please feel free to contact our office located in Somerset, NJ.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Gout
+We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Walking Shoes vs. Running Shoes